eea/eea.docker.esbootstrap/docs/Details.md

 ### __Facets__
 #### __Term Facets__
 Term facets are built on the terms created by elasticsearch.
 Elasticsearch by default adds as terms all the words found in a field.
-If we have a field what contains coma separated values, and we want to use those values as terms, we have to use the "coma" analyzer in the **mapping.json**:
+If we have a field what contains coma separated values, and we want to use those values as terms, we have to use the **"coma"** analyzer in the **mapping.json**:
 ```
 "Country" : {
 	"type" :"string",
 	"analyzer" : "coma"
 },
 ```
 We have some predefined analyzers: "coma", "semicolon", "pipe".
-If yo
 ##### __Basic configuration__
 If we want a simple facet, we have to add a facet section in the configuration of the field
  - visible - if we want to enable or disable the facet.
 Available options: "true"/"false"